 This guidance is designed to enhance the working relationship between the Department of Defense (DoD) Components in Alaska and Alaska Native Tribes through the implementation of the DoD’s 1998 American Indian and Alaska Native Policy and subsequent direction provided by DoD in DoD Instruction 4710.02 (2006; updated in 2018).
 This Alaska Implementation Guidance considers those situations and issues unique to the legal, cultural, and geographic context of Alaska.
-The Guidance addresses application of trust responsibilities, the unique definition of tribal land in Alaska, subsistence preferences for Alaska Natives, other protected rights, and logistical challenges of working on a government-to-government basis with 229 Tribes located throughout the vast state of Alaska.
+The Guidance addresses application of trust responsibilities, the unique definition of tribal land in Alaska, subsistence preferences for Alaska Natives, other protected rights, and logistical challenges of working on a government-to-government basis with over 200 Tribes located throughout the vast state of Alaska.

 The Policy Statement directs DoD Components to “respect tribal desires to keep information about culturally sensitive locations confidential to the extent legally possible” and provides general guidance for doing so.